I am a long-term expat who has been living in Asia for the past six years in various jobs.

 When to Call It Quits on Your JET Contract

 The decision to quit partway through your JET contract can be a difficult one to make.
 Most JET participants complete their contracts without any major problems, aside from the usual difficulties of adapting to life in Japan.
 There are horror stories out there, however, and some ALTS and CIRs find themselves in difficult situations.

-JET's system of random placements makes things even harder: few ALTs or CIRs get their placement requests, and many are placed in rural areas where it can be difficult for foreigners to find work.
+- Issues Finding New Work: JET's system of random placements makes things even harder.
+Few ALTs or CIRs get their placement requests, and many are placed in rural areas where it can be difficult for foreigners to find work.
 Job hunting and finding an apartment in Japan can be a hassle due to traveling to interviews, moving costs, and housing deposits, the latter of which can be up to several thousand USD.

-Others may not want to leave their support network of Japanese friends and other foreigners right away.
-Finding work elsewhere in Japan is not only financially difficult, but also emotionally hard, as JET participants leave old friendships behind.
+- Loss of a Support Network: Others may not want to leave their support network of Japanese friends and other foreigners right away.
+Finding work elsewhere in Japan is not only financially difficult but also emotionally hard, as JET participants leave old friendships behind.